Attorney General Sues Man Who Pressured Consumers to Buy Homes and Pocketed Deposits

 According to a press release issued by the North Carolina Department of Justice (NCDOJ), George Henry Smith is accused of tricking consumers into paying thousands for manufactured houses that he was not actually authorized to sell, then not providing the houses and refusing to refund the consumers.

-Cooper's complaint requests that the court cancel all contracts that buyers signed with Smith and that it order Smith to refund the buyers, as well as pay $5,000 in civil penalties.
+The complaint requests that the court cancel all contracts that buyers signed with Smith and that it order Smith to refund the buyers, as well as pay $5,000 in civil penalties.
 It also requests that Smith be permanently barred from using business practices that are unfair or deceptive; advertising or trying to sell a manufactured house without a license; and accepting new orders or payments for such houses in the state of North Carolina.

 An investigation performed by the North Carolina Attorney General's Office revealed that the defendant advertised used and repossessed manufactured houses while at his workplace, cell phone store Page Talk, as well as at other locations within the Robeson County area.
 He particularly targeted consumers whose English skills were limited and used Spanish-language business cards.